ErwinsExpertise/go-sliding-window/README.md

  * SWP can provide flow control.
 Overly fast senders can be throttled by slower receivers.
 We implement this here; it was the main motivation for `swp` development.

+### status

+The library was test-driven and features a network simulator that simulates packet reordering, duplication, and loss.
+We pass tests with 20% packet loss easily.
+The library is usable now, but see the todo below.
+Also the network simulator could be improved by adding a chaos monkey mode that is even more aggressive about re-ordering, dropping, and duplicating packets.

 ### todo

 Optimal bandwidth allocation (when to timeout and retry) requires good estimates of the actual round-trip time between endpoints A and B in a Session, which may not be known in advance and may evolve over time.
 Currently this is just a user supplied parameter when creating a Session, and no exponential back-off is used.
 Nats runs over TCP anyway, so this may or may not be important to implement in `swp`.
 To make a session more convenient to configure however, we do plan to implement [Jacobson/Karels algorithm for RTT estimation](https://en.wikipedia.org/wiki/TCP_congestion-avoidance_algorithm) in the near future (p304 of Peterson and Davie).